yerTools/simple-frontend-stack/README.md

 The idea is to leverage **standardized languages, libraries, tools, and frameworks** to lower the entry barrier—even for developers with limited IT background.
 While languages like Elm or Gleam might offer superior type-safety for complex applications, PocketBase (written in Go) strikes a balance for a powerful yet simple backend solution.
 Combined with TypeScript, SolidJS, and a vibrant ecosystem of libraries, you'll have a practical and maintainable environment for rapid development.

-## What is ResMon? 🕰️📊

-ResMon stands for **Res**ource **Mon**itor - a comprehensive tool for tracking your most valuable resources, especially **time**.

-### Origin and Purpose 🌱

-The genesis of ResMon occurred during a university project, highlighting the need for a straightforward work time tracking tool.
-For freelancers and those with side projects, having a simple way to measure time expenditure is invaluable.

-### Vision and Features 🔭

-ResMon aims to be more than just a time tracker:

-- **Project Management** - Track time across different projects
-- **Task Organization** - Break down projects into parts, sub-parts, and tasks
-- **Tagging System** - Label tasks with categories like `Architecture`, `Frontend`, `Backend`
-- **Notes and Ratings** - Add context to tasks and rate satisfaction levels
-- **Tool Investment Tracking** - Calculate ROI on tools you develop to streamline workflows
-- **Invoice Generation** - Streamline client billing based on tracked time
-- **Administrative Cost Tracking** - Account for indirect costs to be properly billed
-- **Expense Management** - Record project-related expenses like travel or equipment
-- **Resource Analysis** - Evaluate profitability of hardware and tool investments
-- **Work Pattern Insights** - Review recent patterns, earnings, and rates

-### Philosophy 💡

-Don't squander your resources, especially the most precious one: **time**.
-Keep track of them with **ResMon**.

-The application is designed to autonomously track your activities, expenses, and achievements—privately and transparently.
-By simplifying the tracking of your endeavors and finances, ResMon enables you to ascertain the value of your time and investments.

-### Current Status ⚠️

-This project is in early development.
-The latest version is running at [ResMon.de](https://resmon.de).

 ## Key Features ✨